 Certain states in which we operate as a CMS-licensed Medicare Advantage company may require us to meet certain capital adequacy performance standards and tests.
 The National Association of Insurance Commissioners has adopted rules which, if implemented by the states, set minimum capitalization requirements for insurance companies, HMOs, and other entities bearing risk for healthcare coverage.
 The requirements take the form of risk-based capital ("RBC") rules, which may vary from state to state.
 Certain states in which our health plans or risk bearing entities operate have adopted the RBC rules.
-Other states in which our health plans or risk bearing entities operate have chosen not to adopt the RBC rules, but instead have designed and implemented their own rules regarding capital adequacy.
+Other states in which our health plans or risk bearing entities operate have designed and implemented their own rules regarding capital adequacy.
 As of December 31, 2023, our health plans or risk-bearing entities were in compliance with the minimum capital requirements.